 The risk of Traumatic Brain Injuries, or TBIs, is only now becoming understood.
 The medical profession and brain injury attorneys have studied the effects of such disabilities for years.
 However, new neurological science allows for more understanding of the long-term effects.

-The journal of Developmental Medicine and Child Neurology studied the issue in 2013 and found startling results.
-The study tracked children who sustained TBIs during the ages of 0 and 18 years.
+The Developmental Medicine and Child Neurology journal studied the issue in 2013 and found startling results.
+The study tracked children who sustained TBIs between 0 and 18 years.
 Among their findings, the researchers discovered that up to

 “50% of brain-injured children are at risk for presenting with behavioral problems and disorders.”

 The study also cited that the United States has an average of 634,000 annual TBIs among children.
 Furthermore, the researchers wrote that the number is highest among children under the age of 4 and above the age of 15.
 Many of these injuries occur due to falls or due to abuse.
 Among older children, car accidents are among the highest causes of such incidents.

 Attorney Michael Ehline of Los Angeles also wrote about the issue.
 The study also challenges the common assumption that children with behavioral problems remain more likely to sustain such head injuries.
 However, the researchers asserted that this is not likely.
 Furthermore, the writers state that the major problem is due to behavior issues caused by TBI.